mstephenson100/onchain_game_analytics/README.md

 ## API
 A Flask API server was built to return data to a web based dashboard.
 The API server included a method of validating the web user's wallet and providing analytics specific to that wallet.

 The API code is available in the api directory.
+The methods described in README.md are not a full list.